 Implementation of a real-time operating system with cooperative and preemption context switching, priority scheduling, semaphores, message queues, and inter-process communications on bare metal microcontrollers.
-Prerequisite: C or better in both CSE 3320 and CSE 3442.
+Prerequisite: C or better in both CSE 3320 and CSE 3442 or CSE 5400.